 A buddy of mine says thumb drives aren’t reliable enough to use for backup storage.
 What’s your opinion about that?

-Rick’s answer: Alan, I’m afraid your friend is right about USB flash drives being unreliable, and if there’s one thing you want in a back-up medium it’s reliability.
+Rick’s answer: Alan, I’m afraid your friend is right about USB flash drives being too unreliable to use for storing backups, and if there’s one thing you want in a back-up medium it’s reliability.

 Truth be told, USB flash drives can be quite finicky and prone to incurring data corruption.
 That makes them a poor choice for a backup medium.

-If you decide to go that route there are a couple of steps you can take that can lessen the risk to almost zero:
+If you decide to go this route there are a couple of steps you can take that can lessen the risk to almost zero:

 1 – Don’t trust your precious files and life’s work to a single backup drive.
 Get yourself at least three USB flash drives and copy your important files every one of them.